LOCAL_AI_STACK

-This start path avoids “best” claims.
-It gives conservative steps and links to records that show their verification status.
+A beginner-safe path for choosing a local AI setup.
+Avoids "best" claims.
+Gives conservative steps and links to records that show their verification status.

 Start with your hardware, not the tool.
 Local AI depends on RAM, VRAM, Mac unified memory, model size, quantization, context length, and whether your workflow stays local.
 Once you know your hardware tier, choose one first app, run one small model, and only then move into larger models, PDF chat, Open WebUI, or private workflows.